apify/actor-scraper/docs/cheerio-scraper/partials/tools.md

 so now it's time to add more data to the results.

 To do that, we'll be using the [`Cheerio`](https://github.com/cheeriojs/cheerio) library.
-This may not sound familiar, so let me try again.
+This may not sound familiar, so let's try again.
 Does [jQuery library](https://jquery.com/) ring a bell?
 If it does you're in luck, because `Cheerio` is just jQuery that doesn't need an actual browser to run.
 Everything else is the same.
 All the functions you already know are there and even the familiar `$` is used.
 If you still have no idea what either of those are, don't worry.
 We'll walk you through using them step by step.